vocdoni/vocdoni-node/statedb/README.md

 mainTree.Commit(3)
 ```

-Using a NonSingleton subTree is very simmilar, but requires specifying a
+Using a NonSingleton subTree is very similar, but requires specifying a
 subTree key in the tree configuration:
 ```go
 census, err := processes.SubTree(CensusCfg.WithKey([]byte("processID")))